wwahyudi/wwahyudi.github.io/_posts/2021-03-31-how-to-generate-mfa-token-like-rsa-securid-software-token-on-ubuntu-linux.md

 ---
 layout:     post
-title:      How to generate MFA token like RSA SecurID Software Token on Ubuntu Linux?
+title:      How to Generate MFA Token like RSA SecurID Software Token on Ubuntu Linux?
 date:       2021-03-31
 summary:    How I can generate a MFA token like RSA SecurID Software Token on Ubuntu Linux
 categories: mfa